neofinancial/coverage-upload-action/README.md

         with:
           coverageEndpoint: https://your.endpoint.here
           coverageToken: ${{ secrets.COVERAGE_TOKEN }}
+          actionDebug: false
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 If you have an existing workflow that runs your tests you can just add the `Upload coverage` step at the end of that workflow.

+Note: The `actionDebug` variable is optional and if it is not provided it will default to false.

 ## Settings